neurodesign 1 - Raw.Studio

 Always Provide Anchors

-Even in a predictive or dynamic UI, users should always have a way to “reset.”
-That could mean a persistent home button, a breadcrumb trail, or even a recent history tab.
-Give users a sense of place like a compass in a shifting forest.
+Even in dynamic or predictive interfaces, users should have reliable anchors—such as a persistent home button, breadcrumb trails, or recent history tabs—that provide a clear sense of place.
+These elements act like a compass, helping users stay oriented in a shifting interface.

 Include Personalization Settings